marbemac/ssrx/README.md

     'app:render'?: Function;

     /**
-     * Return a string to emit some HTML just before the document's closing </head> tag.
+     * Return a string to emit some HTML into the SSR stream just before the document's closing </head> tag.
      *
      * Triggers once per request.
      */